MaheepChaudhary/SAE_vs_DAS/README.md

 `config.py`: It contains the information about different hyperparameters.

-`main.py`: It contain the execution taking support from other `.py` files.
+`main.py`: It contain the execution taking support from other `.py` files with functions for training, evaluation and evaluation on sub-groups.

+`model.py`: Contains the structure of the whole model.

+`dataprocessing.py`: Contains the functions for loading the dataset for subgroup data and normal data for both training and testing.

 **NOTE**: If it asks for wandb api key then please give "b32f3adb2a2777987a27a6622e4226d85ef8c521".